chrt-io/chrt-points/README.md

 ### Method 1 - tgz package

 #### Use the tgz provided in the repository
-You can use the `chrt-VERSION.tgz` package.
+You can use the `chrt-points-VERSION.tgz` package.
 The following commands will expand the chrt module in the `node_modules` folder of your project.
 Ready to be used with the usual `import` command:
 ```
-cp chrt-VERSION.tgz SOMEWHERE
+cp chrt-points-VERSION.tgz SOMEWHERE
 cd myproject
-npm install SOMEWHERE/chrt-VERSION.tgz
+npm install SOMEWHERE/chrt-points-VERSION.tgz
 ```

 #### Create a tgz npm package